Is gluten different in Italy?

 Is Italy Celiac and Gluten-Free Friendly?

-Contrary to what one might expect from a country famed for its pasta and pizza, Italy is remarkably celiac and gluten-free friendly, offering a haven for those seeking culinary joy without the gluten-related discomfort.
+Contrary to what one might expect from a country famed for its pasta and pizza, Italy is remarkably accommodating to those with celiac disease and various forms of gluten sensitivity.

 Understanding the Landscape: